 On the day after Christmas (December 26), Croatians celebrate Sveti Stjepan (St. Stephen’s Day).
 St. Stephen’s Day is a Catholic holiday, so it is predominantly celebrated by Christians.
-For less or non-religious citizens, this is just another state holiday when when you can get a day off work, the government and most shops are closed.
+For less or non-religious citizens, this is just another state holiday when you can get a day off work.
+The government and most shops are closed.

 Croatian variations of the name for St. Stephen’s Day include: